-Nice example of De Jode's map of Hannoniae, from his Speculum Orbis Terrarum, which along with Ortelius' Theatrum Orbis Terrarum are the earliest modern atlases of the World.
+Nice example of De Jode's map of "Hannoniae" (Hainaut), from his Speculum Orbis Terrarum, which is, after Ortelius's Theatrum Orbis Terrarum, the second-earliest modern atlases of the World.

-The map covers a region in Southern Belgium, bordering with France, which includes Tournai, Ath, Mons, Charleroi, Dinant, etc., with Douai, Valenciennes, Maubeuge and Cambrai in France also appearing to the South.
-The illustration of the Ardenne Woods (Ardenna Silva), is interesting.
+The map covers a region in southern Belgium, with detail extending into France.
+The map includes Tournai, Ath, Mons, Charleroi, and Dinant, along with a number of other city names.
+The illustration of the Ardenne Woods (Ardenna Silva) in the southeast, is interesting.

 Gerard De Jode (1509-1591) was a pre-eminent mapmaker in the late seventeenth century, a time when the Dutch dominated the map trade.
 He was known for his many maps, some of which featured in Speculum Orbis Terrae (first edition Antwerp: 1578).
 Although never as successful as Ortelius’ Theatrum, the Speculum did get republished in a second edition in 1593, two years after De Jode’s death, by Arnold Coninx, and included this map.
 After his death, Gerard’s son, Cornelis (1568-1600), and his wife, Paschina, ran the shop.
 Unfortunately, Cornelis died young in 1600, aged only 32, and the stock and plates were sold to the publisher Joan Baptista Vrients.